Victoria Smye, PhD

 - Adjunct Professor, University of British Columbia (UBC)

 Supervising Graduate Students

-- Inequities in access to mental health and addictions care
+- Inequities in access to mental health and substance use services

 - Indigenous health

 - Women and violence and, in particular, interpersonal and structural violence

 - Critical theoretical perspectives, including exploration and application of the concepts of cultural safety, relational practice, and intersectionality in nursing and health care more broadly